setiQuest/ML4SETI/GettingStarted.md

 ### Tutorials

-One thing to note: The `ibmseti` package, used in some of the steps below, only works on Python 2.7 at the moment.
+One thing to note: The `ibmseti` package released version 1.0.5, used in some of the steps below, only works on Python 2.7 at the moment.
+If you need Pythonn 3 support, `pip install ibmseti==2.0.0.dev5`

   * [Step 1: Get Data](tutorials/Step_1_Get_Data.ipynb)
   * [Step 1b: Get Full Data Set Quickly](tutorials/Step_1b_Full_Data_Download.md)